shanhaoli/asuith/README.md

 - 👨🏻‍💻 This is Leo.
 A. Suith.
 - ❤️ Interest: I am into 💻, ⚽, 🕹️, 📷 and many more.
-- 📫 How to reach me: 📧 me if it's serious, otherwise find me on [twitter](https://twitter.com/leosuith) or [telegram](https://t.me/asuith).
+- 📫 How to reach me: 📧 if it's serious, otherwise find me on [twitter](https://twitter.com/leosuith) or [telegram](https://t.me/asuith).
 - ⚡ Fun fact: 50% of my jokes are bad, or, you can say that they are on me.
 - 📜 Something to see next: [Yet Another Suith's Blog (in Mandarin)](https://blog.asuith.com/) .